mountaincharlie/project-three-python-minigames/README.md

 * NanoDano's post on Dev_DUNGEON: <a href = "https://www.devdungeon.com/content/import-python-module-string-name">Import Python Module by String Name</a> for how to import a module using its name as a string.
 * Jeremy's answer on Stack Overflow: <a href = "https://stackoverflow.com/questions/6523791/why-is-python-running-my-module-when-i-import-it-and-how-do-i-stop-it/6523855#6523855">prevent code in the module from being executed when imported</a> for how to prevent a module's code being exectuted when its imported into another module.

+### Code Snippets Borrowed From/Inspired By
+* GeeksforGeeks's post: <a href = "https://www.geeksforgeeks.org/python-remove-square-brackets-from-list/">Python | Remove square brackets from list</a> for how to remove the square brackets from a list, using the str() method and list slicing, which i used in minesweeer.py for displaying the display_grid to the user.
+* Part of MSeifert's answer on Stack Overflow: <a href = "https://stackoverflow.com/questions/36964875/sum-of-8-neighbors-in-2d-array/37026344#37026344">calculate the sum of a particular region</a> for how to create 2 array of the region (8 surrounding coordinates) around a coordinate, including the corrdinate, which I used in minesweeper.py to find the number of mines surrounding a coordinate.
+* Help from peterz's answer on Stack Overflow: <a href = "https://stackoverflow.com/questions/63117963/how-to-instantiate-a-subclass-type-variable-from-an-existing-superclass-type-obj/63173689#63173689">instantiate a subclass type variable from an existing superclass type object in Python</a> for how to create an instance of a SubClass which used the attribute values from an instance of a SuperClass, which I used inorder to create an instance of the SubClass in each game module, from the Player SuperClass in run.py, using the attribute values from the current_user instance of Player in run.py.
+* Using Sepero's answer on Stack Overflow: <a href = "https://stackoverflow.com/questions/1054271/how-to-import-a-python-class-that-is-in-a-directory-above/11096846#11096846">How to import a Python class that is in a directory above?</a> for how to import a class from a directory above the one it was being imported into, which I used to import my Player Class from run.py into my game modules.

 ## Program Expansion Ideas [to finish]
+---

 Features that could be added to expand and improve the program in the future.